Book your 360Learning demo now

-Leadership training is a type of soft skill training that focuses on interpersonal abilities, but with an emphasis on leadership qualities and skills that directly influence leading others.
-Leadership training, and manager training, are often overlooked, but have a trickle-down effect: A bad manager often results in a bad experience for everyone.
+Leadership training is a type of soft skill training that focuses on interpersonal abilities, but with an emphasis on leadership qualities and skill sets that directly influence leading others.
+Leadership training and management training programs are often overlooked but have a trickle-down effect: A lousy manager often results in a bad experience for everyone.
 Leadership training typically builds on foundational skills, helping employees hone communication skills, project management, strategy, and of course, mentoring and leadership.
 Leadership training may also build on other types of skills, like crisis management or any kind of technical knowledge required to use management-specific software or tools.

 Because leadership training typically builds on foundational skills, it’s best to offer this training to employees who are on track to becoming a manager or those recently promoted into a leadership position.
 Ask your team members about their career goals if you regularly conduct one-on-ones with them.
-If an employee is interested in a leadership position, it’s a good idea to meet with the rest of the leadership team and discuss whether leadership training is right for that person at this time.
+If an employee is interested in a leadership position, it’s a good idea to meet with the rest of the leadership team and discuss whether leadership training is suitable for that person at this time.

 Compliance training is any kind of training every employee must undergo, including safety training and security training courses.
-This training can cover safety, security, technical practices, etc. Compliance training should cover anything your employees must know, either for legal reasons or to ensure the company runs efficiently.
+This training can cover safety, security, technical practices, etc. Compliance training should cover anything your employees must know for legal reasons, or to ensure the company runs efficiently.
 This means compliance training can vary a great deal from company to company.
-(A restaurant will have drastically different compliance training than a tech startup.)
+Case in point: a restaurant has completely different compliance training than a tech startup would.

 Often, compliance training not only covers responsibilities directly tied to the job, but additional matters like safety and security.
 For example, anything that pertains to Occupational Safety and Health Administration (OSHA) guidelines needs to be covered in compliance training for legal reasons.
 If your company has specific rules around locking up the office at night, using certain printers, and so on, that should be covered in compliance as well.